ovotech/comms-deduplication/README.md

 Unsurprisingly, this library doesn't achieve perfect _exactly once_ executions, but it makes a best effort at it.

-It's purpose is to __limit__ duplication as much as possible while making sure that all operations are executed _at least once_.
+Its purpose is to __limit__ duplication as much as possible while making sure that all operations are executed _at least once_.

 You should still make sure your system is resilient to duplicates.